sierratjv/Batstone_Lab_UNIX_Tutorial/cluster.md

 Login to nodes, for example, info114: type ``ssh info114``.
 Then type ``password``.
 Type ``exix`` to leave the node and go back to the server head.

 ### usage
-In the head, type ``usage`` to get information of how these computers are currently used by people.
+In the head, type ``usage`` to see how many people are currently using the computers.
 ```
  Usage script is located in /usr/local/bin
  Collecting information ... please wait